The Surprises of an Empty Hotel

 The Surprises of an Empty Hotel is a 1916 American silent film written by Jasper Ewing Brady, directed by Theodore Marston, and starring Charles Richman, Charles Eldridge and Leo Delaney.

 Production

-The film was in production by October 1915.
+Production on the film had begun by October 1915.
 For one of the scenes, Vitagraph blew up a motor yacht off of Staten Island in Princess Bay.
 The 100-foot yacht, the Wayward had been a racing yacht, having won several races in Bermuda.
 In early January 1916 it was announced that the picture would be released on January 10.